vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 *anyair dvādaśabhir varṇair eṣā nakṣatrarūpiṇī * //65//

-Since there are three elements, *bīja* , *bindu* , and *dhvani* , in each of the three *kūṭas* , the total is nine, which is the number of the *grahas* . *Bīja* , the commentary explains, is the *HRī* of the three *kūṭas* , *bindu* being the *Ṃ * and *nāda* the subtle phonic vibration that ends the *HRīṂ . *
+Since there are three elements, *bīja* , *bindu* , and *dhvani* , in each of the three *kūṭas* , the total is nine, which is the number of the *grahas* . *Bīja* , the commentary explains, is the *HRī* of the three *kūṭas* , *bindu* being the *Ṃ * and *nāda* the subtle phonic vibration that ends the *HRĪṂ . *

-As for the *nakṣatras* , which number twenty-seven, this number is obtained by counting fi rst the fi fteen phonemes of the *śrīvidyā* \(fi fteen being also the number of the lunar days, the *tithis* \), 26 then its twelve phonemes without the three *HRīṂ . * “Thus,” concludes the Dī , “the *vidyā * in the form of constellations being formed by fi fteen and twelve phonemes, we get twenty-seven in all.”
+As for the *nakṣatras* , which number twenty-seven, this number is obtained by counting fi rst the fi fteen phonemes of the *śrīvidyā* \(fi fteen being also the number of the lunar days, the *tithis* \), 26 then its twelve phonemes without the three *HRĪṂ . * “Thus,” concludes the Dī , “the *vidyā * in the form of constellations being formed by fi fteen and twelve phonemes, we get twenty-seven in all.”

 * *